Virtual insurer offers protection to unsung heroes

-- An InsurTech company granted Hong Kong's third virtual insurer license in April.
+- OneDegree is an InsurTech company which received Hong Kong's third virtual insurance license in April.